Simultaneous predictive bands for functional time series using minimum entropy sets: Concluding comments

 \section{Concluding comments}

-In this paper we present a novel method to construct simultaneous confidence bands for the prediction of a functional time series data set, based on an entropy measure for stochastic processes.
+In this paper, we present a novel method for constructing simultaneous confidence bands for the prediction of a functional time series data set, based on an entropy measure for stochastic processes.
 To construct predictive bands we use a functional version of residual bootstrap that allow us to estimate the prediction law through the use of pseudo-predictions.
-Each pseudo-realisation is then projected into a space of finite dimension, associated to a functional basis, where the $1-\alpha$ MES are obtained.
-We push back the minimum entropy set to the functional space and construct a band using the regularity of the RKHS.
-Throughout a Monte Carlo study, we show the performance of the proposed model in terms of the accuracy, coverage and amplitude, against other prediction methodologies and band construction techniques for functional time series.
-To illustrate the procedure through a real--world data set, an example of particulate matter concentrations is presented.
+Each pseudo-realisation is then projected into a space of finite dimension, associated to a functional basis, where the $1-\alpha-$MES are obtained.
+We map the minimum entropy set back to the functional space and construct a band using the regularity of the RKHS.
+Through a Monte Carlo study, we show the performance of the proposed model in terms of the accuracy, coverage and amplitude, against other prediction methodologies and band construction techniques for functional time series.
+To illustrate the procedure through a real data set, an example of particulate matter concentrations is presented.
+We focus on one-step-ahead predictions for sake of simplicity.
+Our approach can be applied for horizons $h>1$ if a prediction method and a bootstrap scheme are available for such prediction horizons.
 Our simulation study demonstrated that the entropy procedure offers a better coverage which improves (reaching in some cases the nominal value) as the sample sizes increases.
-For both numerical experiments our proposed method for the bands construction achieves a good compromise between coverage and efficiency, the latter measured through the bandwidth.
+For both numerical experiments, our proposed method for the band construction achieves a good compromise between coverage and efficiency, the latter measured through the bandwidth.

+While two different bootstrap schemes were used, they rely on prediction methods only through some parameters (i.e. $\hat{\mu}$ and $\Psi$ for the ARH-RKHS model; or $w_{n,m}$ for the non-linear predictor).
+An interesting perspective for further work would be to use the approach of \cite{paparoditis2018sieve}, which relies on the conditional distribution of the one-step ahead estimator $\hat{Z}_{n+1|n}$.

-An important aspect of our method is the construction of the band using a convex hull, as defined in Eq.~\eqref{eq:estPCB}.
+A key aspect of our method is the construction of the band using a convex hull, as defined in Eq.~\eqref{eq:estPCB}.
 This implies that the band is compact, leaving aside non-connected configurations.
-If that were the case, our construction would result on wider bands than the optimal ones.
+If that were the case, our construction would result in wider bands than the optimal ones.
 Of course, such situations may arise in practice, for instance if the functional time series presents different regimes or seasonal patterns.
-Indeed, these non linear or non stationary settings need more intrincated constructions that may be investigated in future work.
+Indeed, these non-linear or non-stationary settings need more intrincate constructions that may be investigated in future work.